Somethin' Bad: Background

 The song was written by Chris DeStefano and Brett James along with Priscilla Renea while they were at a writing retreat in France for ASCAP.
 The song was originally intended to be a male/female duet, but was later tweaked so that it could be performed by two females.

-The song is seen as a female take on the bro-country genre.
 According to Lambert, when she heard "Somethin’ Bad", "the song just popped," and it "really struck a chord."
 Lambert said she had wanted to do a duet with Carrie Underwood, and that "It's been too long since two girls in our genre have come together like that, especially on a song that's kind of in your face."
 She sent Underwood an email to request a collaboration, which was accepted as they had wanted to sing together for some time.
+Lyrically, the song is about the two women bar-hopping in New Orleans, Louisiana.
+It has been described as being inspired by Thelma & Louise, and as a female equivalent of bro-country.
+It is composed in the key of E minor with an approximate tempo of 88 beats per minute.

 The song made its debut on the 2014 Billboard Music Awards on May 18, 2014 with a performance by Lambert and Underwood.
 They performed the song again at the CMT Music Awards on June 4, 2014.